guillermoares-zz/agile-engine/README.md

 ### Binaries

-Each server has binaries in `./[backend | frontend]/bin`.
+Each server has binaries in `./[backend | backend-golang | frontend]/bin`.
 There are binaries for win/mac/linux, although I couldn't generate the frontend binary for windows because `pkg` doesn't want to work and `nexe` wants me to compile Node, which seems to take a lot of time :).

 The backend runs on port 3000, while the frontend runs on port 9000.

 **DISCLAIMER:** I could only try the linux binaries.
 Can't say if Windows and MacOS binaries work.

+## Backend Golang

+It runs on port 3000 and implements [this API](https://agileengine.bitbucket.io/fsNDJmGOAwqCpzZx/api/).

+### Scripts

+These are available under `./backend-golang`.

+- `make run`: Runs the server from source code.
+- `make test`: Runs the tests.
+- `make build`: Builds the binary files.
+You'll find them in `./backend-golang/bin`.

-## Backend
+## Backend Node.js

 It runs on port 3000 and implements [this API](https://agileengine.bitbucket.io/fsNDJmGOAwqCpzZx/api/).